mdolab/pyoptsparse/doc/optimizers/pyparopt.rst

 ParOpt is a nonlinear interior point optimizer that is designed for large parallel design optimization problems with structured sparse constraints.
 ParOpt is open source and can be downloaded at `https://github.com/gjkennedy/paropt <https://github.com/gjkennedy/paropt>`_.
 Documentation and examples for ParOpt can be found at `https://gjkennedy.github.io/paropt/ <https://gjkennedy.github.io/paropt/>`_.
-ParOpt does not provide version tagging, but the GitHub source code from September 2019 has been verified to work.
+ParOpt does not provide version tagging, but the commit ``f692160`` from October 2019 has been verified to work.

 Installation
 ------------